Utah Politics: These Women Are Part Of A Democratic Candidate Wave In The Conservative State

 Several years before the Supreme Court ruling on gay marriage, a battle was waged in California over gay rights in the form of Proposition 8, where the LDS church heavily influenced the vote.
 After that, the Foundation for Reconciliation was founded.
 It was meant to provide a bridge between the church, LGBTQ community, and Utah state government.

 Its founder was Cheryl Nunn.
 Now, she’s a financial analyst.
 She does favor financial responsibility, she said.
-But also speaking as a woman, mother and grandmother, Nunn spoke against Trump.
+But also speaking as a woman, mother, and grandmother, Nunn spoke against Trump.

 “I’ve seen how his executive orders and tax and health policies and legislation benefit the most wealthy at the expense of damaging the long-term quality of life and standard of living for middle and low-income citizens of my Utah district,” Nunn said.